MihaiAC/apollo-job-board-api/Readme.md

 4. How to set length limits on DB fields?

 5. Stretch goal: handle saving files (CVs).
 Again, something that Django did by default.

+6. Could de-normalize further and add the manager id to a job so you don't need to perform and extra join on some queries.

+7. Need to add a few tests to get the hang of it with this stack + to test some access strategies.

 ## References